tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 ## 🔎 Final Conclusion & Recommendations

 ### 📌 Key Conclusion
-### Key Conclusion

-Canada should be selected as the **primary market for expansion**, as it offers the most balanced combination of revenue growth and profitability.
+Canada emerges as the most suitable market for expansion, combining stable profitability with consistent revenue growth.

 Overall, not all revenue growth translates into sustainable profitability, and expansion decisions should prioritize margin quality over volume.